av1kav/acura/README.md

 ### Network (`docker network ls`)
 All container services are bound to the same network named `backend`, which resolves to `acura-backend` due to the project name.
 These services include:
 - Postgres: the main Postgres service, adminer
-- Airflow: workers, webserver, internal postgres db, internal redis db
+- Airflow: workers, webserver, internal postgres and redis databases
 - dbt: all transformation operations on the Postgres db
+- Spark: master, worker nodes, `jupyter-pyspark` service
+- Grafana: main Grafana service

 ### Containerized task orchestration